gap-system/gap/doc/README.md

 * build manuals by calling `make doc`

 This will build all three manuals.
 Each of them will be built twice to ensure that cross-references between manuals are resolved.
-The build log will be saved in `make_manuals.out` files in each of the three directories `changes`, `ref` and `tut`.
-You may check it for further warnings, for example, about unresolved references.

 Each of these three directories contains a file `makedocrel.g`.
 You may read it into GAP if you want to build faster just one manual to see how your changes look like,